-I cycled (occasionally I walked) on the seven kilometre circuit that is part of the Battle Creek Showdown held every year in August.
+I cycled (occasionally I walked) on the 7 km circuit that is part of the Battle Creek Showdown held every year in August.

 The loop tested my skills as a mountain biker and I came up wanting!
 There were rocks and roots (no problem), berms and drops (definitely a problem), a couple of steep ascents and some lovely riding through open woods.

 During the festival, riders will have four hours to do as many loops as they can – with the record standing at seven.

 Cypress Hills Provincial Park is criss-crossed with about 50 km of trails and more are in the works.